syalioune/gcp-finops-sentinel/email-templates/README.md

 - `services` - List of services affected
 - `enforce` - Boolean constraint enforcement
 - `values` - List of constraint values
+- `display_name` - Human-readable name for the resource
 - `error` - Error message (if failed)

 ## Using Custom Templates